-In order to keep members and interested persons informed, and to provide regular short updates on the progress and news of the project, a newsletter will be sent every 6 months (8 issues in total).
+In order to keep members and interested persons informed, and to provide regular short updates on the progress and news of the project, a newsletter is sent every 6 months (8 issues in total).

-This newsletter will be brief and concise, and the relevant original sources will be highlighted.
-The newsletter will contain updates and original contents on project activities and on rural development topics in research and academia.
-The newsletter targets will be manifold including researchers, rural communities and policy makers.
-The RURALIZATION newsletter will be useful for disseminating the most recent contents produced within the project; activating word of mouth on RURALIZATION key topics; keeping a constant watch over the project and its progress; fostering new contacts and interactions with the stakeholders.
+This newsletter is brief and concise, and the relevant original sources are highlighted.
+The newsletter contains updates and original contents on project activities and on rural development topics in research and academia.
+The newsletter targets are manifold including researchers, rural communities and policy makers.
+The RURALIZATION newsletter is useful for disseminating the most recent contents produced within the project; activating word of mouth on RURALIZATION key topics; keeping a constant watch over the project and its progress; fostering new contacts and interactions with the stakeholders.

-It will be written and available in English for download from the RURALIZATION website.
-It will also be sent by email to all interested persons who have previously registered.
+It is written and available in English for download from the RURALIZATION website.
+It is also sent by email to all interested persons who have previously registered.
 The invitation to subscribe is already advertised on the project website and on social media.
 All the partners of the consortium have been sensitized to invite a selected list of international and local stakeholders to subscribe.
 Other possible ways to promote the service are:

-- adding the opt-in link to every partner's signature; - promoting the opt-in link on Facebook and Instagram; - sending an invitation to the participants to RURALIZATION events.
+- adding the opt-in link to every partner's signature; - promoting the opt-in link on Facebook and Instagram; - send an invitation to the participants to RURALIZATION events.